Looking to buy a shared ownership property?

 • Shared ownership rents are reviewed annually and can increase based on the Retail Price Index plus 0.5%.

 If you're thinking about buying a home, but the price tags out there are making you feel dizzy, try shared ownership – the affordable way to get your foot on the property ladder without having to buy the whole house upfront.
-But what exactly is shared ownership, and how does it work?
+But what exactly is shared ownership, what are the positives and negatives, and how does it work?
 Let’s break it down.

 What does shared ownership mean?